cobrastarfunkel/RHCE_Practice/README.md

 Run:

     slappasswd -h {SSHA} -s your password
-    Save the output of this command and put it in the /templates/db.ldif.j2 file at the bottom where it says olcRootPw
+  Save the output of this command and put it in the /templates/db.ldif.j2 file at the bottom where it says olcRootPw.

 Run:

     ansible-playbook ldap.yml --ask-vault-pass
+    Note: You don't need the --ask-vault-pass if you chose to not encrypt your password

+To test Run:

+    getent passwd # For users
+    getent group # For Groups